KivalEvan/BeatSaber-JSMap/README.md

 ```

 **NOTE:** Recommended to use `https://deno.land/x/bsmap@version/mod.ts` to lock version to ensure the script works
 without breaking from newer update.
+For rolling release, visit
+[GitHub Repo](https://github.com/KivalEvan/BeatSaber-Deno) and import raw file directly from there.

 You may also clone the library and import it locally to make any modification as you wish.